CommandDash/packages/dash_agent/README.md

 dart pub global activate dash-cli
 ```

-Now, run the below shared command in the terminal once again:
+After activating the CLI, run the command to create your agent project.

+Replace `{{agent}}` with the unique name of your agent.

 ```shell
 dash-cli create {{agent}}